ForgeRock/tntp-pingone-credentials/docs/Verification/Readme.md

-# PingOne Credentials Pair Wallet
+# PingOne Credentials Verification

-The PingOne Credentials Pair Wallet node lets administrators integrate PingOne Credentials digital wallet pairing functionality in a Journey.
+The PingOne Credentials Verification node lets administrators configure a journey to verify a PingOne Credential

 ## Compatibility